MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ---
 # Migration Manager:  Cloud migration logs and reports

-Migration Manager generates a series of scan log and reports for cloud migration scenarios.
+When migrating from another cloud source to Microsoft 365, Migration Manager generates a series of scan log and reports for cloud migration scenarios.
+Use these reports to help manage, audit, and troubleshoot your migration process.

 ## How to download